Vick clarifies no talks on 1-day Falcons deal

-ATLANTA -- Former Atlanta Falcons quarterback Michael Vick clarified recent statements regarding retirement, saying he has not spoken with anyone from the organization about signing a one-day contract to retire a Falcon.
+ATLANTA -- Former Atlanta Falcons quarterback Michael Vick clarified recent statements regarding his retirement, saying he has not spoken with anyone from the organization about signing a one-day contract to retire a Falcon.

 Vick, hosting his V7 Elite Playmakers Showcase Series football event Sunday, said he's hopeful such will happen.